 Happy and satisfied employees make your business thrive and lead to even better profits.
-However, the specific benefits for employees in France might not all be familiar to you yet.
-By using our PEO and EOR service, we can provide compliant labor contracts for employees in France including local benefits.
+However, the specific benefits for employees in Finland might not all be familiar to you yet.
+By using our PEO and EOR service, we can provide compliant labor contracts for employees in Finland including local benefits.

 Our guide will explain what benefits and employee compensation are guaranteed, and what can be modified, for any employer who wishes to expand their business into France.